ABD-01/Flask-Protobuf/Notes.md

 The python protobuf provides an api {meth}`ListField <google.protobuf.message.Message.ListFields>`, however does not lists empty fields.
 This causes fields specifically set to values like `0` to be skipped.

-Another vale is to use `message.DESCRIPTOR.fields` which will list all the field descriptors for that message type.
+Another way is to use {py:attr}`message.DESCRIPTOR.fields <google.protobuf.descriptor.Descriptor.fields>` which will list all the field descriptors for that message type.
 This includes empty ones.
 This creates a list of names of all fields in the message, where field is of type {class}`google.protobuf.descriptor.FieldDescriptor`
 ```python
 [f.name for f in a.DESCRIPTOR.fields]